Foundation Diet and Health

 Ecological footprint - animal welfare

-As with fresh tomatoes, the ecological footprint of dried tomatoes depends on the cultivation method and the region of cultivation, in addition to the drying method.
-For example, the production of tomatoes from a heated greenhouse produces almost 10 times more greenhouse gas emissions than regional tomatoes grown outdoors.8 Tomatoes are usually dried by industrial processes, or, ideally, by solar heat.
-In order to keep the emissions as low as possible, it is best to look for regional, sun-dried tomatoes from organic cultivation when shopping.
-With this cultivation method, no chemical fertilizers or pesticides are used, which play a major role in conventional agriculture.
+The ecological footprint of dried tomatoes, as with freshtomatoes, depends on the type of cultivation, regionality and also the type of drying.
+For example, the production of tomatoes in a heated greenhouse produces almost 10 times more greenhouse gas emissions than regional tomatoes grown outdoors.8 Tomatoes are usually dried using industrial processes or, ideally, using solar heat.
+In order to keep the amount of emissions as low as possible, it is best to look for regional, sun-dried tomatoes from organic farming when shopping.
+This method of cultivation does not use chemical fertilizers or pesticides, which play a major role in conventional agriculture.

-There are reports of sun-dried tomatoes being sold with labels suggesting Italian origin, but the small print then says Turkey as the country of origin and Greece as country of production.11 So please always read.
-The origin of dried tomatoes should be stated on the product.
+There are examples where labels suggest an Italian origin, but the small print states that the country of origin is Turkey and the production is Greece.
+11 Therefore, please always read: The origin of dried tomatoes should be stated on the product.

-The amount of water needed to produce 1 kg of dried tomatoes is very high at 4276 liters compared to fresh tomatoes (214 liters) or tomato paste (855 liters).9 To minimize the use of fossil fuels, solar greenhouse dryers are used.
-In addition, research is being conducted to optimize the sun drying process by pre-treating the tomatoes (e.g. blanching) to reduce the heat required for drying.10
+The amount of water required to produce 1 kg of dried tomatoes is 4276 liters, which is very high compared to fresh tomatoes (214 liters) or tomato paste (855 liters).
+9 Solar greenhouse dryers are used to minimize the consumption of fossil fuels.
+Research is also being carried out into optimizing the sun drying of tomatoes by using pre-treatments (e.g. blanching) to reduce the heat required for drying.
+10

 Worldwide occurrence - cultivation

-The history of drying food for preservation dates back to 20,000 B.C.
-Evidence shows that cultures in the Middle East and the Orient have been drying food for preservation since 12,000 B.C.
-Food was actively dried in the hot sun.
-By the end of the 18th century the French successfully developed a drying device to dry fruit and vegetables at controlled temperatures.
-The French sliced the fruit and vegetables, dried them with hot air (40 °C), pressed them and then sealed them with tin foil (aluminum foil).
-Mechanical drying began around the turn of the century to replace natural sun drying.
-Towards the end of the second world war, mechanical drying experienced a rapid upswing and methods such as cupboard, tray or tunnel drying were used; drum drying came later.
-This was followed by developments such as spray drying, fluidized bed drying, vacuum drying and freeze drying.6
+The history of drying food for preservation is long and stretches back to 20,000 BC.
+Evidence shows that cultures of the Middle East and the Orient were actively drying food in the hot sun as early as 12,000 BC.
+At the end of the 18th century, the French successfully developed a drying device to dry fruit and vegetables at controlled temperatures.
+The French cut the fruit and vegetables into slices, dried them with hot air (40 °C), pressed them and then sealed them with tin foil (today aluminum foil).
+At the turn of the century, mechanical drying began to replace natural sun drying.
+Mechanical drying experienced a rapid upswing, especially at the end of the Second World War, and methods such as cabinet, tray or tunnel drying were used, followed later by drum drying.
+This was followed by developments such as spray drying, fluidized bed drying, vacuum drying and freeze drying.
+6

 Industrial production